jkergal/loggy/README.md

 loggy.quit();

 // use async / await in your app process to be sure that loggy.quit() is executing only after messages are sent
-// you wan use await on loggy's methods (example : await loggy.log())
+// you can use await on loggy's methods (example : await loggy.log())
 ```

 ## Author